maxdribny/filecat/README.md

-# filecat

-A command line tool for combining and analyzing multiple files into a single output file.
-Written in Go.

 # FileCat 📁 🔍

 A command line tool for combining and analyzing multiple files into a single output file.
 Written in Go.